abinit/abinit/doc/tutorial/gwr_intro.md

 To run computations in double-precision, one has to configure with  `--enable-gw-dpc="yes"` when the command line interface is used or `enable_gw_dpc="yes"` when `--with-config-file=FILE` is used to specify the configuration options via an external FILE.

+### MPI parallelization

+The GWR code employs a 4D MPI Cartesian grid to distribute both workload and memory over
+$\kk$-points, $(\gg, \gg')$ components, the points of the minimax mesh and collinear spins.

+The user can specify the number of MPI-processes for the different dimensions using the input variable [[gwr_np_kgts]], although this is completely optional as the code will try to find an optimal distribution at runtime on the basis on the number of MPI processes allocated.

+The scalability of the different levels depends of the dimensions of the problem at hand.

+Ideally the total number of MPI processes should be a multiple of [[gwr_ntau]] * [[nsppol]].